TWILIO CONNECT

 Creating an Origination Connection Policy on Twilio

-An Origination Connection Policy is the configuration that instructs where Twilio should send outbound calls FROM Twilio, i.e. a verb in your application would contain a phone number to set up an outbound call to.
-This would typically route outbound from Twilio to that phone number using Twilio’s rates.
-With this configuration, it will now route through your Commio profile using our rates.
+An Origination Connection Policy is the configuration that instructs where Twilio should send outbound calls FROM Twilio, i.e. a verb in your application would contain a phone number to set up an outbound call.
+This would typically route outbound from Twilio to that phone number using Twilio's rates.

 sip:wap.thinq.com?X-account-id=YOUR_ACCOUNT_ID&X-account-token=YOUR_ACCOUNT_TOKEN